I’d like to introduce myself and tell the story of the journey that brought me to creating Turtleback Trailers,

 My love for camping became my profession for a few years being in the RV industry.
 In that time I had the privilege of touring many of the factories in the Mecca of trailer manufacturing, Elkhart Indiana, along with the RV factories of Oregon and Southern California.
 I was able to delve into the intricate points of mainstream RV construction.
 Some good, some not so good.

 I’ve had numerous camping configurations through the years.
 Some very rudimentary and some extravagant.I feel that our Turtleback Trailer is a culmination of these experiences.
 I hope to bring to you a product that will bring you lifelong adventures and joy.

-Our Turtleback Trailers are produced in an 8500 sqft. facility located in South Phoenix.
-This amount of space allows us to have a 1000 sqft. showroom/office, a 2500 sqft. metal fabrication shop with an exclusive chassis fixture and overhead hoist system.
-Then we have a 5000 sqft. space left for pre-assemblies and final trailer assembly.
+Our Turtleback Trailers are produced in an 11,000 sqft. facility located in South Phoenix.
+This amount of space allows us to have a 1000 sqft. showroom/office, a 2500 sqft. metal fabrication shop with CNC tube plasma cutter, an exclusive chassis fixture and overhead hoist system.
+Then we have a 7500 sqft. space left for pre-assemblies and final trailer assembly.
 In the assembly shop we have separate dedicated areas for constructing the plumbing, electrical, gas systems, final assembly and inspection.